qianqian121/nd013/project_traffic_sign/traffic-signs/writeup.md

 The code for this step is contained in the 5th code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because no significant impact are found on image recognition when color images are grayscaled; simple algorithm can be used on grayscaled images, thus the computation load is reduced and speed is increased.
+As a first step, I decided to convert the images to grayscale because no significant impact is found on image recognition when color images are grayscaled; simple algorithm can be used on grayscaled images, thus the computation load is reduced and speed is increased.

 Here is an example of a traffic sign image before and after grayscaling.